govhackaustralia/govhack-tools/index.md

 Many tools can produce input files for Gephi including Graph Databases and [a Excel Spreadsheet to map twitter social networks](http://dfreelon.org/2013/04/26/spreadsheet-converts-tweets-for-social-network-analysis-in-gephi/)

+If you need to distribute or customise Gephi-like functionality [Cytoscape](http://www.cytoscape.org/) provides a framework (looks much like Gephi user interface) to develop advanced interactive network visualisations in Java, including filtering and clustering.

 ### [sigma.js](http://sigmajs.org/)

 [![](img/How-to-participate-in-GovHack_html_m6006eaf3-300x130.jpg "Sigma.js Screenshot")](img/How-to-participate-in-GovHack_html_m6006eaf3.jpg)Javascript graph viewer for displaying graphs on webpages without any other plugins/applications required.
 It can use GEXF files exported from tools like neo4j, gephi or NetworkX.
  It's also possible to [filter/search the displayed network in sigma.js](https://github.com/jacomyal/osdc2012-sigmajs-demo)

+[Cytoscape.js](https://github.com/cytoscape/cytoscape.js) can also be used for interactive web-based network visualisation.